emiabo/wwu-outhistory/README.md

 # Installing MediaWiki
 - [MediaWiki 1.37 download](https://www.mediawiki.org/wiki/Download)
 - Follow the [installation instructions](https://www.mediawiki.org/wiki/Manual:Installation_guide) for your platform.
 Note: I've been working the past few months from a localhost instance on XAMPP.
+## Additional dependencies
+- An SMTP server for sending the account creation emails
 # Configuration
 Once you go through the install wizard, there's several things to configure.
 Look through and update the included `LocalSettings.php` as necessary (file paths, database settings, etc.).